jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

       ./makePythonTdd.ps1 sleep_duration

-  and it shows an :ref:`AssertionError` after making the files I need
+  and it shows an :ref:`AssertionError` after making the files for the project

   .. code-block:: python